Moog synthesizer: Impact

-The Moog was much smaller than previous synthesizers, and much cheaper, at US$10,000 compared to the six-figure sums of other synthesizers.
+New Scientist described the Moog as the first commercial synthesizer.
+It was much smaller than previous synthesizers, and much cheaper, at US$10,000 compared to the six-figure sums of other synthesizers.
 Whereas the RCA Mark II was programmed with punchcards, Moog's synthesizer could be played in real time via keyboard, making it attractive to musicians.
-New Scientist described it as the first commercial synthesizer.

 According to the Guardian, Moog's 1964 paper Voltage-Controlled Music Modules, in which he proposed the Moog synthesizer modules, invented the modern concept of the analog synthesizer.
 The authors of Analog Days wrote: "Though the notion of voltage control and Moog's circuit designs were not original, Moog's innovations were in drawing the elements together, realizing that the problem of exponential conversion could be solved using transistor circuitry and building such circuits and making them work in a way that was of interest to musicians."

-Most Moog synthesizers were owned by universities or record labels, and used to create soundtracks or jingles; by 1970, only 28 were owned by musicians.
-The Moog was first used by experimental composers including Richard Teitelbaum, Dick Hyman, and Perrey and Kingsley.
-In 1968, Wendy Carlos released Switched-On Bach, an album of Bach compositions arranged for Moog synthesizer.
-It won three Grammy Awards and was the first classical album certified platinum.
-The album is credited for popularising the Moog and demonstrating that synthesizers could be more than "random noise machines".
-For a period, the name Moog became so associated with electronic music that it was sometimes used as a generic term for any synthesizer.
-Moog liked this, but disapproved of the numerous "cruddy" novelty records released with his name attached, such as Music to Moog By, Moog Espana and Moog Power.